Want an affordable earthquake warning system? Use animals, scientists say

 These changes can lead to elevated serotonin levels in the bloodstream and have side-effects on animals and humans, such as restlessness, hyperactivity and agitation, the study said.

-A particularly large fluctuation in the atmosphere surrounding the epicentre was recorded eight days before the Peru earthquake, coinciding with a significant decrease in animal activity, the study found.
+A particularly large fluctuation in the atmosphere surrounding the epicenter was recorded eight days before the Peru earthquake, coinciding with a significant decrease in animal activity, the study found.

 While the change in atmosphere affected all species of animals in the rainforest, rodents, which started disappearing eight days before the earthquake, were the animals most sensitive to the seismic activity, Grant said.